 At this point, your replacement tooth or teeth should look and function exactly like healthy normal teeth.
 You will receive detailed care instructions when your treatment is complete.

-Some patients need to have a bone enhancement procedure performed before they can have a dental implant.
+Some patients need to have a bone enhancement procedure performed before they can go through the dental implant process.
 In this case, the oral surgeon performs a bone graft or sinus lift.
 Although bone enhancement procedures may sound difficult, they are routine and predictable when you are in the care of an oral surgeon.
 If you need to have a compromised tooth extracted prior to implant therapy, the oral surgeon can often remove the tooth and perform a bone graft at the same time.

 Call to Schedule Your Implant Consultation Today!